-All artists need websites to present their work to the world.
-The following introductory guidelines will help you publish an effective site regardless of your experience with technology.
-Before launching a website, set up an appointment with us to review your ideas and materials.
-Also, see our compilation of sample websites.
+All artists need websites to present themselves and their work to the world.
+These introductory guidelines will help you publish an effective website, regardless of your experience with technology.
+Before launching a website, you can set up an appointment with us to review your ideas and materials!

-You can also include links to your social media, integrate a blog, and/or incorporate a sign-up form for any newsletter.
+You can also include links to your social media, integrate a blog, and/or incorporate a sign-up form for a newsletter.

 You can apply to Peabody Career Development Grants to cover costs for photography and recording services.

-Step 4: Start building.
-With all of your content in hand, you’re ready to begin the construction process.
-For starters, purchase a domain name (i.e., a URL such as yourname.com), if you don’t already own one.
-The domain name can typically be acquired through the content management system you use, or the company that hosts your site.
-For design and website builder suggestions, view the Friedheim Library’s Create Media page.
+4) Start building!
+With all your content in hand, begin the construction process.
+Purchase a domain name (i.e., a URL such as [yourname].com), if you don’t already own one.
+You can typically acquire a domain name through your content management system, or the company that hosts your site.
+For design and website builder suggestions, visit the Friedheim Library’s Create Media page.

 Please note that these guidelines are generalized.
 Make an appointment with LAUNCHPad to create a more personalized outline for building your website.